tegenton/Ink-Reader-Nephilim/grammar.md

              -> 'Counter target spell'
              -> 'Target player activates a mana ability of each land they control.
 Then that player loses all unspent mana and you add the mana lost this way.'
              -> object ' gains ' keyword ' until end of turn.'
+             -> 'Change the text of ' object ' by replacing all instances of one basic land type with another.'
+             -> 'Tap all lands target player controls and that player loses all unspent mana.'
+             -> 'Counter target spell unless its controller pays {X}.
+If that player doesn’t, they tap all lands with mana abilities they control and lose all unspent mana.'
+             -> '~ deals 4 damage to any target and 2 damage to you.'

 restriction -> 'Cast this spell only during combat before blockers are declared'